toriancrane/chargebee-lambda-integration/index.markdown

         <p align="center"><img src="img/lambda-layer-create.png" alt="Create Lambda Layer image" width="90%" height="90%"></p>
         <br>

         b.
-On the **Create layer** page, provide a name for your Lambda Layer such as `chargebee-requests-lambda-layer`.
+On the **Create layer** page, provide a name for your Lambda Layer such as `chargebee-requests-layer`.
 With `Upload a .zip file` selected, click the `Upload` button and select the zip file downloaded in the previous step.

         <p align="center"><img src="img/lambda-layer-create-name.png" alt="Create Lambda Layer Name image" width="90%" height="90%"></p>
         <br>

         c.
-Leave the remaining optional configurations blank.
+In the **Compatible architectures** section, select the check box next to `x86_64`.
+In the **Compatible runtimes** section, select the latest supported `Python` runtime (`Python 3.10` as of the time of this guide's creation) from the dropdown.

-        > You can learn more about these settings in the [Creating a layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-create) AWS documentation.
+        > You can learn more about these configuration settings in the [Creating a layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-create) AWS documentation.

         Then click `Create`.